DiabRaed/pygator/README.md

 pip install -e .
 ```

-## Rebuilding gatorspy
+## Rebuilding pygator
-Once you have installed and built gatorspy you can get updates and rebuild it by executing the following commands from gatorspy repository directory
+Once you have installed and built pygator you can get updates and rebuild it by executing the following commands from pygator repository directory

 ```
 git pull